rochitasundar/Intro-To-Deep-Learning-With-PyTorch/README.md

 **Course 5: Recurrent Neural Networks**

 - Implementing a 2-layer recurrent neural network architecture that predicts a next character when given an input text sequence.
 Text data is preprocessed, characters encoded as one hot encoded integer vectors and RNN trained to generate new text.

+**Course 6: Sentiment Prediction RNNs**

+- Implementing an embedding layer, 2 layer recurrent neural network architecture, fully connected layer with a sigmoid activation function to predict whether a movie review has a positive or negative sentiment.
+Text data is converted to lowercase, vectorized to integers, padded or truncated to maintain uniform input length, converted into tensors & batched as part of pre processing.
+A prediction function is written to carry out the necessary text pre-processing steps, & return an inference from the trained model.